Anurag997/attendance_manager_srmist/README.md

-# JODD!!
 You can now manage your attendance easily